Cake Pops – prepare your own Cake on a Stick

-Today I show you the real and original Cake Pops, made from fresh cake dough.
+Today I show you my original Cake Pops Recipe, made from fresh cake dough.
 Cake on a stick is an evergreen of the bakery and makes children and adults happy!

 The simpler version of these cake lollipops, prepared from cake leftovers, I have already presented elsewhere.
 More on this in a moment 🙂